tjbai/blog/src/content/blog/github-wrapped.md

 ![Monthly Breakdown](../../images/month_breakdown.png)

+I love this chart.
+My activity steadily ramped up last spring as I got deeper into a project with Jason, briefly dipped during finals in May, then came back during a couple of intense months in Austin where I was juggling both work and research.
-There was a steady ramp-up last spring as I got deeper into a project with Jason, interrupted by a steep drop-off near finals, followed by a couple grindy months double-timing work and research in Austin, right into a predictably heavy burnout this past fall.
-I did manage to get my swagger back to close out the year though between Advent of Code, course projects, and getting back into research.
+Coming back to school, I immediately got really burnt out for pretty much the entire fall, exacerbated by a bad case of "signed an offer letter"-itis.
+I did manage to get my swagger back to close out the year though between Advent of Code, final projects, and getting back into research.

 ### Commits by Day

 ![Daily Breakdown](../../images/weekday_breakdown.png)

-I love this chart.
-I always attack the week with a full head of steam, regress to my normal levels of productivity mid-week, and then take a couple days of "deserving" rest.
-Evidently, the Sunday Scaries are enough to jump start me back into motion.
+The trend here is really funny to me too.
+I come into each Monday with a full head of steam, regress to my normal levels of productivity mid-week, then take a couple days of "deserving" rest.
+Eventually, the Sunday scaries come around to jump start me back into motion.

 ## Under The Hood